 Fortunately for us, we were able to get a room in another hotel in Cala Ratjada, about an hour away from this disaster.
 The new hotel turned out to be more to our liking.

 Despite the fact that we needed to pay more and that we had to arrange our own transportation to Cala Ratjada, we gladly transferred.

 Of course, that was a terrible start of a long-awaited vacation after years of not seeing the beach, but at the end, it proved us we could work as a team and manage difficulties during travel.

 In fact, S’Illot turned out to be so boring and so not what we wanted, that we were glad we ended up in Cala Ratjada, a former fishermen village with beautiful beaches.
-And after all, we had a story to tell.
+And after all, we had a success story to tell.

-Several months later we saw the horror hotel in a TV show as one of the worst places to spend a holiday.
+Warning: several months later we saw the horror hotel in a TV show as one of the worst places to spend a holiday.
 That was the first and only time we booked a vacation through a travel agency and followed someone else’s recommendation instead of doing our own research.
 Lesson learned!

 I’ve just checked and it seems that despite all the complaints (we weren’t the only ones who hated the hotel in S’Illot) and the TV show feature, the hotel is still in Altour’s catalogue.

 I really can’t believe that they haven’t even changed the description.
 And the photos are probably taken ages before the hotel became the ruin it is nowadays.

 Don’t be fooled by the two “suns” too.
 Those do not match any official hotel categorisation.
 Officially this hotel has ZERO stars!
 The “suns” only reflect Altour’s recommendation.